baffalop/skrypts/README.md

 Now with extended library search!
 Scans pd patches or directories for non-vanilla Pd objects, outputting where they are found (line number, subpatch, file) and which library they belong to.

 Requires Python 3.
-Made for Mac but should hopefully work on Windows as well (though perhaps not without arguments as './' won't be understood).
+Made for Mac but should hopefully work on Windows as well.

 **Arguments:**
  -  -e Optional path to a directory containing Pd-extended libraries.
 The linter will say which library each object it finds comes from.